xxh/xxh-plugin-prerun-zoxide/README.md

 If you like the idea click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Nice%20plugin%20for%20the%20xxh%20project!&url=https://github.com/xxh/xxh-plugin-prerun-zoxide" target="_blank">tweet</a>.
 </p>

-## Note!

-You can use [xontrib-jump-to-dir](https://github.com/anki-code/xontrib-jump-to-dir) as lightweight zero-dependency implementation of autojump or [xxh-plugin-prerun-zoxide](https://github.com/xxh/xxh-plugin-prerun-zoxide) projects functionality.

 ## Install
 ```shell
 xxh +I xxh-plugin-prerun-zoxide